lorenanicole/event_management/README.md

 ### Part 4: AJAXify it (Timing ~ 30 min)
 On the page that lists all the events created by the user, add the form for creating a new event.
 Use AJAX on this form so that when a user adds a new event, that new event is appended to the list of created events without refreshing the page.

+TO DO

+1. finish password validation (what if empty string?!)
+2. finish .attended_events logic
+3. use the create form as update form too